Everything Is Connected And Why You Don't Feel It

 For others of us this is a more gradual and developing awareness.

 Buddhists offer advanced meditation practices on sunyata/emptiness to experience emptiness or consciousness.
-But frankly, this is way beyond the reach of the average lay meditator.
+Direct experience of the buddhanature is a wonderful thing, but frankly, this is beyond the reach of the average person unless they practice mindfulness on a regular basis.

 My focus is on what works and what is accessible.

-It for this reason that I prefer to offer the model of the higher self as a device within the realm of duality to access, experience and build relationship with consciousness in the realm of non-duality.
+It for this reason that I prefer to offer the model of the higher self [within the realm of duality] to access, experience and build relationship with consciousness in the realm of non-duality.

 My personal experience of getting started